Frequently Asked Questions

 Each patient’s product offering viewable on the site may differ as your product THC limits are set based on the medical documentation provided by your doctor or nurse practitioner.
 If interested in other products, please speak with your healthcare provider.

 Yes, we provide free shipping on orders over $99 (pre-tax) on orders using Canada Post or same/next day delivery services.
 Shipments using Purolator will be charged a $20 flat fee on all orders.
 All Canada Post shipments under $99 will now cost $10.

-Same-day delivery options are available to eligible clients in Edmonton, Calgary and qualifying postal codes in the GTA at the checkout screen.
+Same-day delivery options are available to eligible clients in Edmonton, Calgary and qualifying postal codes in the GTA and Hamilton at the checkout screen.

-Please note: if your West Direct or Pigeon ship order is not placed by the following times below, your order will be delivered the next business day.
+Please note: if your West Direct or E24 order is not placed by the following times below, your order will be delivered the next business day.
 Same-day deliveries will occur between 5:00 PM and 9:00 PM ET.